creditbard/creditbard/README.md

 Please don't email `openai-chatgpt@git-acme.xyz`.

-If you wish to support the maintening of the git-acme.xyz domain, you can donate ETH/tokens to `danimesq.eth`.
+If you wish to support the maintaining of the git-acme.xyz domain, you can donate ETH/tokens to `danimesq.eth`.